paulsnyk/devsecops-workshop/content/50_ApplicationOne/53_HackingTheApp.md

 ## Next: Scan with Snyk
-In the next section, we will scan the aplication source with Snyk and see if we can fix the vulnerability.
+In the next section, we will scan the application source with Snyk and see if we can fix the vulnerability.